Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Introduction

 In this paper we focus on the search for the curl, or B-mode, signature of inflationary gravitational waves (IGWs) in the cosmic microwave background (CMB) polarization \cite{Kamionkowski:1996zd,Seljak:1996gy,Kamionkowski:1999qc}.
-These B modes are the target of a number of ongoing and forthcoming CMB-polarization experiments \cite{POLARBEAR,BICEP,QUIET,KECK,QUAD,SPTpol,ACTpol,ABS,EBEX,MAXIPOL,SPIDER,CLASS,CLOVER}\footnote{Just recently, a first detection of B-mode polarization from lensing of E-modes was announced \cite{Zaldarriaga:1998ar,SPTpolBModes}.}.
+These B modes are the target of a number of ongoing and forthcoming CMB-polarization experiments \cite{POLARBEAR,BICEP,QUIET,KECK,QUAD,SPTpol,ACTpol,ABS,EBEX,MAXIPOL,SPIDER,CLASS,CLOVER} \footnote{In the past year, first detections of B-mode polarization from lensing of E-modes were announced \cite{Zaldarriaga:1998ar,SPTpolBModes, Ade:2014afa}, followed by a detection on degree scales \cite{Ade:2014xna}, whose source remains under dispute (whether it is primordial or due to foregrounds) \cite{Flauger:2014qra,Mortonson:2014bja, PlanckMay2014}.}.
 The strategy of many of these experiments is to integrate deeply on a small patch of sky, as this optimizes the sensitivity to IGW B modes in an experiment with fixed detector sensitivity, or noise-equivalent temperature (NET), and duration \cite{Jaffe:2000yt}.
 Realistically, though, these experiments will have to contend with foreground emission from Galactic dust and synchrotron radiation \cite{Verde:2005ff,Kogut:2007tq,Stivoli:2010rs,Fantaye:2011zq,O'Dea:2011kx,Clark:2012sa}.
-Since the amplitudes of these foregrounds may vary considerably from one region of the sky to another \cite{Fantaye:2011zq,O'Dea:2011kx,Clark:2012sa}, the sensitivity to IGWs may be improved considerably by integrating on the cleanest patch.
-While measurements (mostly unpolarized) at other frequencies can be used to steer the experimentalist toward a clean region of the sky, the {\it polarized} foregrounds in the electromagnetic and spatial frequencies of interest have never been measured.
-One can thus do an initial exploration of a broad region to find clean patches, but that then takes time away from exploiting any particular region.
-The challenge is thus to balance the tradeoff between exploration and exploitation in an optimal way, given the limits set by instrumental properties (including the total observation time of the experiment) and the expected distribution of foreground noise on the sky.
+Since the amplitudes of these foregrounds may vary considerably from one region of the sky to another \cite{Fantaye:2011zq,O'Dea:2011kx,Clark:2012sa, PlanckSep2014}, the sensitivity to IGWs may be improved considerably by integrating on the cleanest patch.
+While measurements (mostly unpolarized) at other frequencies can be used to steer the experimentalist toward a clean region of the sky \cite{KovKamExploration}, the {\it polarized} foregrounds in the electromagnetic and spatial frequencies of interest have only been measured to poor accuracy in the cleanest regions of sky \cite{PlanckSep2014}.
+One can thus do an initial exploration of a broad region to find clean patches \cite{KovKamExploration}, but that then takes time away from exploiting any particular region.
+An important challenge is thus to balance the tradeoff between exploration and exploitation in an optimal way, given the limits set by instrumental properties (including the total observation time of the experiment) and the expected distribution of foreground noise on the sky.

 The purpose of this paper is to present a method inspired by heuristic solutions to the MAB problem to optimally perform the integration over sky patches so that noise from polarized foregrounds is minimized and the strongest possible upper bound can be placed on the amplitude of IGW B modes.
 We consider several fiducial experiments with instrumental properties representative of current and next-generation experiments, all operating at a single frequency of $150\,{\rm GHz}$ (a value common to many of the leading B-mode experiments) and focus on the dominant foreground source at this frequency, which is polarized emission from dust (PED) in the galaxy.